 In mid-December 2012 a drill hole was collared at the north end of Heruga on the Javhlant licence but directed northwest onto the Oyu Tolgoi licence.
 In early February 2013, the hole passed onto the Oyu Tolgoi licence at a depth of approximately 1,500 metres and still above the mineralized zone.
 The hole terminated February 26, 2013 at a depth of 2,067 metres within the Oyu Tolgoi licence.
-No exploration has been completed by OTLLC on the Joint Venture Property since February 2013 and no work is currently planned for 2014.
+No exploration has been completed by OTLLC on the Joint Venture Property since February 2013 and no work is currently planned for 2015.

-Since formation, and as of September 30, 2014, the Entrée-OTLLC Joint Venture had expended \$26.9 million to advance the project.
-Under the terms of the Entrée-OTLLC Joint Venture, OTLLC contributed on Entrée's behalf the required cash participation amount of \$6.3 million, equal to 20% of the \$26.9 million incurred to date, plus interest at prime plus 2%.
+Since formation, and as of March 31, 2015, the Entrée-OTLLC Joint Venture had expended \$26.9 million to advance the Joint Venture Property.
+Under the terms of the Entrée-OTLLC Joint Venture, OTLLC contributed on Entrée's behalf the required cash participation amount of \$6.4 million, equal to 20% of the \$26.9 million incurred to date, plus interest at prime plus 2%.